 You'll only be charged debit interest if you go over your agreed interest-free overdraft limit.

-If you already have an arranged overdraft limit with us, which you'd like to remove, you can do this by contacting us.
+If you already have an arranged overdraft with us but would like it to be removed, you can request this by contacting us.

-To help manage your money and avoid/minimise debit interest you might pay, we send overdraft text alerts if you go into or you're about to go into an arranged or unarranged overdraft.
-We will also send alerts if you have payments due that may not be paid.
+To help manage your money and avoid or minimise paying debit interest, we send overdraft text alerts if you go into or you're about to go into an arranged or unarranged overdraft.
+We’ll also send alerts if you have payments due that may not be paid.

 As long as we have your mobile number, you'll be automatically opted in for overdraft text alerts.
 You can opt out of arranged and/or unarranged overdraft alerts at any time by contacting us.